-EXS 490 - PRACTICUM I (3)
+EXS 490 - INTERNSHIP I (3)

-Co-requisite: EXS 380
+Prerequisite: EXS 350 Co-requisite: EXS 380 or 430

 This course provides the student with and initial clinical experience in the exercise science field.
 Students will be placed with a clinical preceptor (i.e. personal trainer, exercise physiologist, etc.) The clinical experience can take place in a variety of settings including but not limited to off-campus health clubs or fitness centers, on-campus locations, community programs and outpatient physical therapy clinics.
 Students are required to complete 15 hours per week.